kaushikpichumani/Chronos-Forecasting/README.md

 Chronos models have been trained on a large corpus of publicly available time series data, as well as synthetic data generated using Gaussian processes.

 ![Uploading image.png…]()

+I have tried running the model on Passenger dataset and an US Stock.